nvoevodin/tlc_data_hub_RShiny_app/README.md

 - [shinycssloaders]
 - [DT]

 ...and many more.
-For a full list of project dependencies, see [deps.yaml](deps.yaml).
+For a full list of project dependencies, see the Global.R file.

 ---